 It is almost always unilateral, usually affects the medial femoral condyle (but can occasional involve the tibial plateau9) and is often associated with a meniscal tear.

 Can vary from complete recovery to total joint collapse 2.
+Treatment can either be operative or non operative.

 History and etymology